Elections

 Recapping Wisconsin's 2022 midterm election results

-In Wisconsin's 2022 midterms, incumbent Democratic Gov. Tony Evers defeated Republican challenger Tim Michels and incumbent Republican Sen. Ron Johnson defeated Democratic challenger Mandela Barnes.
+Incumbent Democratic Gov. Tony Evers defeated Republican challenger Tim Michels and incumbent Republican U.S. Sen. Ron Johnson defeated Democratic challenger Mandela Barnes in the 2022 election.

 By Zac Schultz | Here & Now